Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 We requested a ride using Careem from the Luxor train station to our hotel.
 The price was 30 Egyptian pounds and a driver accepted the ride.
 However, as soon as we got into the car he said he’d rather be paid cash and will cancel the ride so that our card doesn’t get charged.

 We were being chased by a corrupt police officer (story I mentioned early), so we agreed.
-Plus there’s no way we were returning to the chaos on the street.
-However, within seconds he said “oh, you’re going to THAT hotel?
+However, within seconds he said “oh, you’re going to THAT Hilton hotel?
+(Spoiler alert: there’s only one.)
 That’s further than I thought so the price is double.
 Do you agree or do you want to get out of the car?”

-#7.
-Even professional tour guides, hired through a hotel, will try to get you to buy overpriced trinkets.
+#8.
+Even professional tour guides will try to get you to buy overpriced trinkets

 During our first few days of visiting Egypt we realized the importance of a professional guide.
 It’s worth mentioning that we’ve NEVER hired professional guides during our travels before, but Egypt was a wild card.
 We were swindled by an “Egyptologist” that approached us on the street near the famous market and started offering his services for free.